 - Gather evidence and negotiate on your behalf to ensure you recover the maximum amount possible

 - Handle your claim from start to finish, keeping you updated at all stages of the process

 - Take your case to court if the opposing party fails to offer the compensation you deserve

 Injuries to you and your loved ones can cause financial and emotional stress.
-Contact Minner Vines Moncus Injury Lawyers for a free consultation to discuss your accident and the compensation you can seek for the injuries you’ve sustained at (859) 550-2900.
+Contact Minner Vines Injury Lawyers, PLLC for a free consultation to discuss your accident and the compensation you can seek for the injuries you’ve sustained at (859) 550-2900.

 How Common Are Child Car Seat Laws?

 As mentioned, all 50 states have child car seat laws.
 Every state requires children to use a car seat for at least four years, though some set the number as high as eight years.

 Laws like these were passed because motor vehicle accidents are the second-leading cause of death in children and adolescents.
 In Kentucky, eight children under the age of 14 died in car accidents in 2020 alone.

 In the same year, 36 children four years old or younger were involved in car accidents.
 Two were killed.
 One was in a car seat, and the other was improperly restrained using the vehicle’s seat belt.

 Of those children properly restrained, 3% lost their lives.
 Of those children improperly restrained or unrestrained, 20% died.
 This difference clearly shows why Kentucky has such strict child car seat laws.